![]() |

 Serving Ukrainian Refugees in Poland

 At least 12 million people have fled their homes since Russia's invasion of Ukraine.
-We're establishing a program right now in Łódź, Poland, teaching harmonica, singing, and ukulele classes up to eight hours a day, six days a week.
-The needs among the Ukrainian population are immense, and our program is making an impact!
+We've established a program for young refugees in Poland, teaching harmonica, singing, and ukulele classes while also providing teacher training for teenagers.
+In a time of severe stress and trauma, our program brings purpose, self esteem, achievement, creativity, fun and joy.

 Bangladesh